-The DigitHarium provides a space where humanitarian, diplomatic, academic and technology practitioners can meet to collaborate in order to find local and global solutions to today’s digital dilemmas.
+The DigitHarium, part of the HDTI, provides a space where humanitarian, diplomatic, academic and technology practitioners can meet to collaborate in order to find local and global solutions to today’s digital dilemmas.

 Humanitarian digital transformation is about putting people first, with technology forming part of the solution to specific humanitarian issues.
 The needs and aspirations of people who need humanitarian assistance should guide humanitarian action.
 Similarly, the impact of humanitarian digital solutions and cyber activities on people in need should be monitored and addressed.